CodeMaster7000/Key-Information-Reader/README.md

 # Key Information Reader

-A simple C# key info reader, made using the Boolean method.
+A simple C# key info reader, made using the ReadKey(Boolean) method.